lmccalman/spacerace/README.md

 for a game you're playing in.
 The map name will be the name of the map you'll be playing, and you will need to have pulled down these maps from the map server beforehand.

-The secret key is used in your control messages.
-Because the server does not care where control messages come from, using this secret key prevents other people controlling your ship!

 Once this request/reply sequence has completed, you're ready to play the game.
 You'll know a game has started when you start receiving state over your state